sonusid1325/nullsafety-ui/documents/DIAGNOSTICS-FIXES-COMPLETE.md

 # Diagnostics and Build Errors - Complete Fix Summary

 ## Overview
-Successfully resolved all TypeScript errors, build failures, and ESLint warnings in the nullsafety-ui project.
+Successfully resolved all TypeScript errors, build failures, and ESLint warnings in the educhain-ui project.
 The project now builds cleanly with no diagnostics issues.

 ## Issues Fixed